 The Risks of Beekeeping When Pregnant

-If you are pregnant and keep bees, it is only natural to wonder if you are going to be putting your unborn child at risk while you take care of your bees.
+If you are pregnant and keep bees, it is only natural to wonder if you are going to be putting your unborn child at risk while you take care of the bees.

 The biggest risk you could face is from multiple stings from an aggressive swarm, which might increase the chance of anaphylactic shock.
 If you already have an allergy to bee stings, it is probably best to avoid beekeeping while pregnant.